-Up to the midst of the ninth century, when the Mayan settlements got deserted, the people restructured into sparsely populated centers or relocated northward.
+In the ninth century, when the Mayan settlements got deserted, the people restructured into sparsely populated centers or relocated northward.
 It comprised elegant pavilions where they cultivated the sciences and the arts.
 Around this time, the Mayans established new settlements on the Yucatan peninsula, many of which included elements of central Mexican architecture.
 The much more significant of these is Chichen Itza, whose structures and sculptures are evocative of the city of Tula.
 Many areas of Chichen Itza still hold these ruins as a sign of a rich cultural past.
 From power to trade, Chichen Itza became the most significant hub of its time.

 Architecture and Design

-What is There to do at Chichen Itza?
+What is there to do at Chichen Itza?

 There are several fun and informative things you can do at Chichen Itza.